 2. Post-Anger, Try to Remember What Just Happened

 Anger can quickly hijack your head, and if you can’t recall what was said or took place, your behavior is not constructive, just explosive, Shiota says.
-Answer honestly.
+So ask yourself what happened and try to answer honestly.
 Self-interrogation is a difficult but crucial part of understanding whether or not you have a problem.
 The issue can only be worked towards if you recognize it.

 How To Work On Your Anger Issues

-Controlling your anger isn’t easy.
+Controlling anger isn’t easy.
 It requires acceptance, commitment, and exercises to break the cycle.
-To help, Shiota offers a four-step exercise.
+To help, Shiota offers a four-step approach.
 It works, she says.
-But she also admits that none of them are easy.
-It’s a process that requires practice and a willingness to take in the data.
+But she also admits that none of the steps are easy.
+The process requires practice and a willingness to take in the data.

 - Identify the feeling.
 You can’t change what you’re not in tune with.
 If it’s just saying, “I’m angry right now,” that’s progress.